-- HWRS 517A Fundamentals of Water Quality (Fall) - HWRS 528 Fundamentals: Systems Approach to Hydrologic Modeling (Spring) - Optional course substitution You may substitute one of the following Non-Primary Faculty courses for 517A or 528 in the Core Course category - AREC/HWRS 575 Economics of Water & Environmental Markets/Policies (Fall) - AREC/HWRS 576 Natural Resource Law and Economics (Spring) - LAW/HWRS 641 Water Law (Spring)
+- HWRS 517A Fundamentals of Water Quality (Fall) - HWRS 528 Fundamentals: Systems Approach to Hydrologic Modeling (Spring) - Optional course substitution You may substitute one of the following Non-Primary Faculty courses for 517A or 528 in the Core Course category - o AREC/HWRS 575 Economics of Water & Environmental Markets/Policies (Fall) - o AREC/HWRS 576 Natural Resource Law and Economics (Spring) - LAW/HWRS 641 Water Law (Spring)

-Field Methods/Field Synthesis = 3 Units
+Field Methods/Synthesis = 3 Units

-The HWRS field methods/synthesis two-course sequence is required for all students and should be completed in the same calendar year:
+The HWRS field methods/synthesis two-course sequence is required for all students, and both should be completed in the same calendar year:

-- HWRS 513A (2) Field Methods (Spring) - HWRS 513B (1) Field Synthesis (Summer Pre-Session)
+- HWRS 513A (2) Field Methods (Spring) - HWRS 513B (1) Field Synthesis (Summer)

-A field camp experience in Geology does not routinely satisfy this requirement; however, prior employment or experience may warrant a waiver.
+A field camp experience in Geology does not routinely satisfy this requirement; however, prior employment may warrant a waiver.
 The waiver process is used primarily by individuals who were formerly (or are currently) employed by agencies (e.g. USGS, AZGS, USDA ARS), private consulting firms, or national laboratories.
 To request a waiver,

-- Submit a letter requesting a waiver to the Director of Graduate Studies-Hydrology - Include a resume with details of prior employment or experience that support your request, such as a description of job duties, relevant skills or certifications required, tools or equipment used, and contact information for a former supervisor of field work - No academic credit (units, grade, etc.) can be awarded when this requirement is waived, so you must replace units with an HWRS Primary Faculty course (see the DGS-H)
+- Submit a letter requesting a waiver to the Director of Graduate Studies-Hydrology - Include a resume with details of prior experience or employment that support your request, such as a description of job duties, relevant skills or certifications required, tools or equipment used, and contact information for a former supervisor of field work - No academic credit (units, grade, etc.) can be awarded when this requirement is waived, so you must replace units with other approved coursework (see the DGS-H)